 Joseph H. O’Rielly was a colorful and influential citizen of Albuquerque.
 A June, 1907 article in The Albuquerque Morning Journal describes Joseph H. O’Rielly’s miraculous escape from a carriage accident in the Sandia Mountains.
 He owned the J.H.
 O’Rielly Company, at the corner of Second and Gold, billed in the newspaper advertisements as The Busiest Drug Store Between Denver and Los Angeles.

 During the period of his residence at 220 9th Street, N.W., O’Rielly also assumed the position of Secretary and General Manager of the Occidental Life Insurance Company.

-Occidental Life was responsible for two of Albuquerque's handsomest commercial buildings, the Old Occidental Building, a handsome brick expression of Chicago school architecture, now demolished, and the Occidental Life Building, a Trost and Trost adaptation of the Doge's Palace in Venice to downtown Albuquerque (National Register, 1-30-78).
+Occidental Life was responsible for two of Albuquerque’s most handsome commercial buildings, the Old Occidental Building, a handsome brick expression of Chicago school architecture, now demolished, and the Occidental Life Building, a Trost and Trost adaptation of the Doge’s Palace in Venice to downtown Albuquerque (National Register, 1-30-78).

 In 1917, O’Rielly sold the house to E.D.
 Sisk, who lived there a year and then sold it to Theresa and Emmett Vaughey.
 Vaughey, who was Vice President of the Stockmen’s Guaranty Loan and Secretary-Treasurer and Manager of the Albuquerque Investment Company, died in 1919.
 His family continued to live in the house until 1926, when Theresa Vaughey sold the property to Frank and Florence May Stortz.